NorESMhub/NorESM/doc/configurations/experiments.rst

   %FRC2

 to NORESM2.
-For a detailed description, see **Creating your own compset** below.
+For a detailed description, see creating your own compset below.

 For an overview of the compsets provided for CESM2, please see: http://www.cesm.ucar.edu/models/cesm2/config/compsets.html.